 The assumption is that many of the objects would become unrecognizable from ; however, the project helps reiterate the ubiquity of branding within our society.
 We no longer need words to recognize a product.
 The aesthetics of a commodity even in its "purest form" are still associated with branding.
 Whether it is a Tabasco bottle or a roll of Scotch tape, products ensure the audience's minds are constantly filling in the blank.

 So, what does this little experiment mean for advertisers?
 Well, that the power of branding still exists.
 As for Andrew Miller, let's hope he completes the quest and surprises us with unexpected product choices.

-5,428 clicks in 106 w
+Research: 6,498 clicks in 213 w

 Concept: Objects Painted White To Remove Visual Branding

 Comparison Set: 27 similar articles, including: monochrome minimalist decor, therapeutic white boards, and total design white out.

 Therapeutic White Boards

 Monochrome Minimalist Decor